About the Academy

 Sound for Wellbeing and Therapeutic Sound Education

-CPD Courses and Level 3 Diplomas · In-Person and Online
+CPD courses and Level 3 diplomas · In-person and online

-Corporate & Organisational Training
+Corporate and Organisational Training

 📩 Enquire with Tessa Ann to discuss a tailored training package for your setting.